eclipse-opensovd/fault-lib/docs/design/design.md

 - **The Fault lib is the interface between the S-CORE and the OpenSOVD project and should be developed in cooperation - see [ADR S-CORE Interface](https://github.com/eclipse-opensovd/opensovd/blob/main/docs/design/adr/001-adr-score-interface.md).**
 - Relays faults via IPC to central Diagnostic Fault Manager.
 - Enables domain-specific error logic (e.g. debouncing) by exposing a configuration interface.
-- Reporting of faults additionally results in a log entry.
+- Reporting of faults additionally enables the user tp create a log entry.
 - The interface needs to be specified further but will likely include:
   - Fault ID (FID)
   - time